microsoft/qsharp/katas/content/single_qubit_gates/index.md

 \begin{bmatrix} \zeta \\ \mu \end{bmatrix} = \zeta\ket{0} + \mu\ket{1}
 $$

-Notice that applying the gate to the $\ket{0}$ state transforms it into the state written as the first column of the gate's matrix.
-Likewise, applying the gate to the $\ket{1}$ state transforms it into the state written as the second column.
+Notice that applying the $A$ gate to the $\ket{0}$ state transforms it into the state written as the first column of the gate's matrix.
+Likewise, applying the $A$ gate to the $\ket{1}$ state transforms it into the state written as the second column.
 This holds true for any quantum gate, including, of course, the $X$ gate:

 $$X = \begin{bmatrix} 0 & 1 \\ 1 & 0 \end{bmatrix}$$